Greek court imprisons far-right Golden Dawn party leadership

 The defendants were not obliged to be in court for the hearing.
 Arrest orders will be issued for any of those ordered imprisoned who do not turn themselves in voluntarily.

-The Golden Dawn lawmakers spent 18 months in jail when the trial first began, and were released due to the limit of pre-trial detention being reached.
+One of the former lawmakers, Giorgos Germenis, proclaimed his innocence as he went to surrender to authorities.
+“This is a political prosecution,” he said, adding he had hope in the appeals process.

-Golden Dawn spent decades as a fringe party on the Greek political scene.
-But it rose to prominence during the country’s 2010-2018 financial crisis, winning parliament seats in four separate elections and becoming Greece’s third-largest political party.
+Golden Dawn spent decades as a fringe party on the Greek political scene before rising to prominence during the country’s 2010-2018 financial crisis, winning parliament seats in four separate elections and becoming Greece’s third-largest political party.

 Derek Gatopoulos in Athens contributed to this report.